tighten/duster/README.md

 ## Credits

 - [Matt Stauffer](https://github.com/mattstauffer)
-- [Tom Witkowski](https://github.com/devgummibeer) -- much of the idea and syntax for this was inspired by his `elbgoods/ci-test-tools` package
+- [Tom Witkowski](https://github.com/devgummibeer) -- much of the originalk idea and syntax for this was inspired by his `elbgoods/ci-test-tools` package
 - [All Contributors](../../contributors)

 ## License